francesjgonzales/newsole-proj-django/README.md

 ### Switching sqlite3 to MySQL database

 1. Go to settings.py and change default engine in DATABASES to `ENGINE: 'django.db.backends.mysql'`
-2. Go to MySQL Workbench
+2. Open MySQL Workbench and create a new schema

 ### Create a MYSQL Database